Latest posts

 This unprecedented scale of data collection also led to a technological schism: on one side, we saw the rise of data lakes, massive shared filesystems where we would dump files and run MapReduce jobs.
 On the other side were (cloud) data warehouses, which provided both scalability and ergonomics for simple data types like dates, numbers, and short text.
 This branching then eventually converged into "the Lakehouse", wherein the descendants of Hadoop discovered that tables were useful all along.[2]

-Now, we are witnessing another epochal shift: the rise of the "Machine Consumer".
+We're now in the middle of another shift: the rise of the "machine consumer".
 In addition to machine-scale inputs, future data systems must be able to produce machine-scale outputs.
 Editing a few rows or aggregating a few simple columns is no longer enough.
 Machines don't want dashboards & summaries—they want everything.

 When I say machines want "everything," let me be specific.
 An NVIDIA H100 has enough memory bandwidth to consume 4 million 100KiB images per second.
 A Monte Carlo tree search might need to perform billions of random reads across your entire dataset.
 Machines want to perform fast scans, fast point lookups, and fast searches over petabyte–or exabyte!–scale data.

 This is fundamentally different from the Second Age, when we optimized for human-friendly aggregations and reports.
-And here's where our current infrastructure completely breaks down: there's an uncanny valley between 1KB and 25MB where Parquet files and object storage are both wildly inefficient.
+And here's where current infrastructure breaks down: between roughly 1KB and 25MB, Parquet files and object storage are both badly suited to the workload.
 Stored individually and assuming 50ms of S3 latency, reading 4 million individual 100KiB images—enough to saturate the H100 for one second—would accrue 55 hours of aggregate network overhead.
 Vector embeddings, small images, large documents—these are exactly what AI systems need, and exactly what current systems handle poorly.

 First, price-performance.
 Your AI engineers are stuck in a Sisyphean loop: Read Parquet → Explode to Arrow (10x memory) → Convert to tensors → Cache intermediate results → (Finally) train -> Repeat.
 Five steps to do what should be simple: feed data to a GPU.
 Meanwhile, that H100 capable of consuming 4 million images per second sits idle ~70% of the time.
 Your even-more-expensive AI Engineer is manually shepherding each iteration (and possibly hoping for Zuck to show up with $1B).

 Second, security.
-Raw performance is only half the problem.
-The other half should terrify your security team.
 Simon Willison recently noted that Supabase's MCP connector can leak your entire database to anyone who can manipulate prompts.

 Teams need to move fast.
 They need to experiment, iterate, and ship.
 But when their foundational needs aren’t met, they duct-tape solutions together.
 Database credentials get passed to AI agents.
 S3 bucket permissions get opened too wide.
 Audit logs are a fiction.